Criminal Sentencing FAQ

 3. Do people convicted of the same or similar crimes receive similar sentences?

-Some state include "mandatory sentences," which require judges to impose specific and identical sentences on all defendants who violate those laws.
-Mandatory sentencing laws are a response by state legislatures to their perception of the public's desire to end judicial leniency and treat alike all people who break the same law.
+Some states have "mandatory" sentences, which limit the judge's discretion in setting punishment.
+Mandatory sentencing laws are a response by state legislatures to their perception of the public's desire to end judicial leniency and treat similarly all people who break the same law.
 Federal law used to prescribe mandatory sentences; these are now used more like guidelines.